Maher1506/Java-connect-four-solver/README.md

 ## 🚀 Overview

 Connect 4 is a classic two-player strategy game played on a 7-column by 6-row grid.
 Players take turns dropping colored discs into a column, and the disc occupies the lowest available slot.
 The objective is to be the first to connect four of one’s own discs in a row — vertically, horizontally, or diagonally.
+The game is solved, with the first player forcing a win if played perfectly.
-Unlike Tic Tac Toe, Connect 4 is significantly more complex, with over 4 trillion possible game states and deeper strategic considerations.
+Unlike Tic Tac Toe, Connect 4 is significantly more complex, with 4,531,985,219,092 (about 4.5 trillion) possible game states and deeper strategic considerations.
+The complete game tree at the start of the game has a depth of 42 (first depth 0).
 This project introduces an optimized AI capable of competing at a high level using modern search enhancements and efficient board encoding.

-Tic Tac Toe is a solved game, with a draw being forced if both players play optimally.
-If a player plays optimally, he can win or draw based on the other player's moves.
-Two players play the game on a 3x3 grid where each player is assigned 'X' or 'O'.
-The game takes turns with each player placing their mark on the grid.
-The player wins if he places his mark in a completely horizontal, vertical, or diagonal way.
-The game is a draw if the grid is full with no player winning.
-The game contains 138 terminal states and 255,168 possible valid states.
-The complete game tree at the start of the game has a depth of 9 (first depth 0).

 ## 🎮 How to Play